🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Hard surfaces: Unfinished or lightly stained wood, honed stone, and ceramic.

-3. Bring In Real Wood (The Soul Of The Forest)
+3. Bring In Real Wood (The Soul of the Forest)

-Medium shot highlighting real wood: a live-edge walnut headboard as a statement piece behind a bed dressed in neutral linens; reclaimed wood stump side table holding a matte ceramic vase; vintage wood trunk at the foot of the bed and oak wall shelves; finishes are natural/matte or hand-rubbed oil, avoiding gloss; warm ambient light for depth and warmth; straight-on bedroom view.
+Medium shot highlighting real wood: a live-edge walnut headboard as a statement piece behind a bed dressed in neutral linens; reclaimed wood stump side table holding a matte ceramic vase; vintage wood trunk at the foot of the bed and oak wall shelves; finishes are natural matte or hand-rubbed oil, avoiding gloss; warm ambient light for depth and warmth; straight-on bedroom view.

 Ideas To Steal